-Library Carpentry introduces librarians to the fundamentals of computing and provides them with a platform for further self-directed learning, based on similar initiatives Software Carpentry and Data Carpentry.
+Library Carpentry introduces librarians, repository and research data managers, metadata librarians and other information workers to fundamental skills around coding and data analysis and provides them with a platform for further self-directed learning, based on the the Software Carpentry and Data Carpentry programmes.
+In 2018, it became an official ‘Carpentry’ and inspired many other upcoming Carpentries.

 Library Carpentry is made by librarians, for librarians to help them: